 BUT WHAT ABOUT THE CHOLESTEROL????

-Check out this article by Chris Masterjohn on cholesterol and heart disease.
-Cholesterol is important for our hormones, our brains, and so many other functions in our bodies.
-So don’t freak at the cholesterol!
+Cholesterol is important for our hormones, our brains and so many other functions in our bodies.
+So don’t freak out at the cholesterol!
 I will touch more on cholesterol in an entirely different blog because there is so much misinformation out there about this topic, so stay tuned for that).